Atomic Redhead’s Disneyland Tips

 I think the biggest tip I can give right off the bat is that you should ask yourself what your priorities are.
 How important are rides?
 Characters?
 Fireworks?
 Specific dining experiences?
 Some people don’t care to eat at the Resort, while food is huge for other people.
 Some don’t care at all for meeting characters, for others, it’s one of their main reasons for visiting.
 No matter what your preference is, it’s all okay!
 Disneyland offers a lot!
 Some people like to choose days to focus on specific things.
 Like one day ride as many attractions as possible, then the next focus on meeting as many characters as possible.

 Recently Disneyland created an app that can be downloaded for those with an iPhone or Android.
 The app is super helpful.
-I put this in the “Know before you Go” area so you can download it ahead of time using your internet so you don’t have to use your data.
-And also play around with it a bit before your visit, get to know it so you aren’t frantic trying to figure it out while at the park.
-The app offers attraction wait times, character locations, restaurants, and even restroom locations.
+I put this in the “Know before you Go” area so you can download it ahead of time, which allows you to explore the app a bit before your visit, which means you can to know it so you aren’t frantic trying to figure it out while at the park.
+The app offers attraction wait times, character locations, restaurants, and even restroom locations, along with so much more!
 Recently, the Disneyland Resort added wi-fi, so the app won’t eat too much of your data.

 The Disneyland Resort is home to two theme parks; Disneyland and Disney California Adventure (aforementioned as DCA).
 So, when purchasing a ticket (either on-line, through a travel company, or at the Resort), be aware of the various types of tickets.
 Some tickets only get you into one park.
 Other tickets get you into one park per day.
 “Park Hopper” tickets allow you to visit both parks on the same day.
 Info on how to book your visit and where to stay will be discussed at the end.